Coping With Dementia

 Almost half of all patients in nursing homes have some level of dementia.
 About 10% of patients in hospice care have a primary diagnosis of dementia, and the number is growing.
 There is currently no medication to completely treat or cure dementia, but nearly all people with dementia can benefit from some form of therapy.
 We help our patients make sensory connections, like listening to music or sounds from nature, being touched or massaged, or participating in activities they enjoyed previously.
 It’s been shown that these techniques can soothe patients with dementia, making them less agitated and more receptive to care.

-One of our unique programs are our Rummage Bags.
+One of our unique programs is our Rummage Bags.
 Many of our patients have some form of dementia, which can cause a behavior called "rummaging".
 The person with dementia is not sure what they are looking for, but know they are looking for something.
 Each Rummage Bag has common household items like keys, pictures and books.
 When the person is 'rummaging', they can often find the item in the Rummage Bag.
 Rummage Bags can help relieve stress and agitation for those with dementia.

 PARO Therapeutic Robots